FarFetchd/clickitongue/README.md

 (You can ignore this if you're not interested in working on Clickitongue's source code!)
 Install MSYS2, and from an MSYS2 terminal run `./build.sh windows.ccbuildfile` in the main clickitongue dir.

+# Language Support

+Currently only English is available.
+If you are fluent in another language and would like to make Clickitongue more widely available, translations will be very gratefully accepted!
+(The code currently just uses a bunch of hard-coded English strings, so don't dive right in.
+Instead, open an issue to let me know you'd like to contribute a translation, and I'll add some sort of framework to support multiple languages.)